Hey there. Thank you for taking a moment to visit this page and read a bit more about me, as an artist.

-I grew up in the belly of rural Kentucky, within a quaint town where strangers are not hard to find.
-It is the kind of a place that is easily forgotten once you pass it on the interstate headed to more vivid and lively scenes.
+The great outdoors is something to be cherished.
+As a small girl I traveled a lot with my parents: from Canada to Texas, New York and all around the USA.
+I remember being amazed at how different things out there were, compared to what I was familiar with at home.
+It was a good feeling; knowing that so many people occupied so many different crevices of the world.
+Many lovely scenes are captured from memory and even more are captured from a desire to travel.
+I grew up in the belly of rural southern Kentucky, within a quaint town where strangers are not hard to find.
+It is the kind of a place that is easily forgotten once you pass it on the interstate, headed to more vivid and lively scenes.
 Kentucky has so many picturesque areas but the smaller towns can be gloomy.
-I have only ever lived in rural areas and though the quiet has a way of being very loud at times, it can also serve as a companion for finishing a piece.
-A great portion of my paintings have found completion here, surrounded by quiet hills and rustling masses of graceful trees.
+I have only ever lived in rural areas and find their quietude to be an ideal setting for painting.
+A great portion of my paintings have found completion here; surrounded by quiet hills and rustling masses of graceful trees.

 I tend to paint landscapes and scenes due to my adoration of nature, fascination with perspective and the intimacy of simplicity.
 My sensitivity guides my palette selection, as I get lost in distance and color.
 In a sense, I do feel that my paintings invite the viewer to escape into them.
 Most works of art have their mysteries and It is always stimulating to feel as though you are a part of them - to interact with them.